alphagov/govuk_publishing_components/docs/analytics/analytics.md

   GOVUK.analytics.setDimension(1, new GOVUK.Analytics.PIISafe('this-is-not-an@email-address-but-it-looks-like-one'));
   GOVUK.analytics.trackEvent('report title clicked', new GOVUK.Analytics.PIISafe('this report title looks like it contains a P0 5TC ode but it does not really'));
 ````
+#### Tooling

+[Omnibug](https://chrome.google.com/webstore/detail/omnibug/bknpehncffejahipecakbfkomebjmokl?hl=en) is a useful extension to easily capture and review the events being sent to Google Analytics.